zvigrinberg/jfrog-integrations-openshift/README.md

 # jfrog-integrations-openshift
-Validate Integrations of JFrog Artifactory &amp; X-RAY with Openshift
+Validate Integrations of JFrog Artifactory with Openshift

+**Note: JFrog X-RAY is out of scope, as it requires PRO License of Artifactory for activating it (Even if you've got a trial license for 30 days for X-RAY)**
 ## Installing Jfrog-Artifactory HA using Operator in operatorHub At Openshift

 - Operator installed Successfully through openshift web Console  --> Operators --> OperatorHub --> Search for `Jfrog Artifactory Enterprise Operator`